kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 ```

- This CMD command actually runs a shell script which was copied into the image.
+ This CMD command actually runs a shell script which was copied into the image in an earlier step.
 So let's go up one level and then take a look at this shell script.

 ```web-tasks